hectorC/Android_spcmic_recorder/README.md

+**Note (written by a human):** Contains AI generated code and text descriptions (with a bit of AI hyperbole).
+This app is currently functional overall but it might be still unstable and contain buggs.
+Use at your own risk.

 # spcmic Recorder & Playback

 An Android app for capturing and reviewing the full 84-channel output of the spcmic array over USB-C. The project pairs a native USB audio engine with a Kotlin MVVM UI and Material Design 3 styling to support field recordings plus binaural playback.